Should Kids Wear Contacts?

 Is My Child Ready for Contacts?

-Before getting contact lenses, your child needs a complete eye exam and they must understand the benefits of not wearing their glasses and be able to follow the optometrist's instructions each day they wear their contacts.
-If you think your child is ready, call Larsson Optometry at 209-333-2020 to make an appointment.
-At Larsson Optometry, we see patients of all ages and are always accepting new patients.
+Before getting contact lenses, your child needs a complete eye exam and they must understand the benefits of not wearing their glasses and be able to follow the optometrist’s instructions each day they wear their contacts.
+If you think your child is ready, call Visionary Optometry of Modesto at (209) 526-9883 to make an appointment.
+At Visionary Optometry of Modesto, we see patients of all ages and are always accepting new patients.

 Keep in mind that switching your child from spectacles to contact lenses need not be a permanent decision.
 If your child is not adapting well to contacts, or is not up to increased responsibility of caring for them, then your child can simply return to wearing glasses.
 Contact lenses can be fitted again at a later date.